 The by-product of reducing fraud usually involves delays due to increased paperwork, staff/partner frustration and impaired customer/user experience.
 Through the combination and integration of a number of tools fraud can be reduced and simultaneously: -

-After the short introduction (above), the videos are divided into four easily digested sections (of less than seven minutes each) comprising:
+After the short introduction (above), the videos are divided into four easily digested sections (of less than seven minutes each) and a summary comprising:

 Session 1: Online fraud types in high-value transactions: are we doing enough to prevent it?